nusenu/ContactInfo-Information-Sharing-Specification/README.md

 since the operatorurl can be set to an arbitrary value by a (malicious) operator - without consent of the entity it points to.
 The following methods are currently specified to allow for bidirectional verification (relay -> website, website or DNS -> relay).
 All relays of the operator's relay family (MyFamily setting) must have the same verifymethod set.
 Multiple methods can be listed, sepearated by comma.
+All methods listed in this field must succeed for verification to succeed if multiple are listed.
 Their order has no particular meaning.

 #### uri